ProarchwasTaken/tld_frigid/README.md

 ## Samurai Kirby
 I could have the game be reaction based with you have to press a button at the right time.

+## Slippery Platformer
+Now hear me out, what if I made a platformer where the ice is super slippery, the player has to work around that and use it to their advantage?

+# Game Concept
+With the help of some people on discord, I finally figured out what the game would be.
+It's based on the last idea in the previous section.

+So basically, the game is gonna be a platformer where you'd have to get to the end of the level.
+The game is gonna take place in a cold setting so because of that, you'd have a limited amount of time before you freeze to death.

+On top of that the floor would be slippery which makes getting to the end of the level more tricky.
+There would be campfiles that act as checkpoints, and it raises your temperature when standing near it.

+The story could be that you're stuck in a restaurant's freezer and you must escape before freezing to death.